ohmdsp/ohmdsp.github.io/_posts/blog/2019-10-23-intuitive-derivations-for-dsp.md

 which can be rearranged to look like
 \$$ y[n] = e^{i\omega n} \sum^{\infty}_{k=-\infty}h[k]e^{-j\omega(k)} $$

-Let's assign a function to the summation term to be $$H(e^{j\omega})$$.
+Let's write the summation term as a function $$H(e^{j\omega})$$.
 Then we can rewrite the output like this
 \$$  e^{j\omega n} \rightarrow \boxed{LTI} \rightarrow H(e^{j\omega}) e^{i\omega n} $$

 Now, take a minute to notice that although we input a complex exponential to our LTI system, we got out the same complex exponential multiplied by a complex scaling term!
 The scaling term is called the "frequency response" or "spectrum" and it can be written as
 \$$ H(e^{j\omega}) = \sum^{\infty}_{k=-\infty}h[k]e^{-j\omega k} $$

-When we let k=n this becomes the equation for the Discrete-Time-Fourier-Transform, which is an important teoretical tool for understanding digital signal processing.
+When we let k=n this becomes the equation for the Discrete-Time-Fourier-Transform, which is an important theoretical tool for understanding digital signal processing.
 We can write the DTFT as
 \$$ H(e^{j\omega}) = \sum^{\infty}_{n=-\infty}h[n]e^{-j\omega n} $$

 Another thing to notice is that by using a complex exponential as the input to an LTI system, we turned convolution into multiplication.
 The complex spectrum can be computed for any signal by